nerudaj/dsh/Libraries/LevelD/LevelD.md

 ### Vectors

 When this specification states something is stored as a vector of XB numbers, it means first there are 4B of data specifiying *length* of the vector and then X * *length* bytes of data containing the desired vector.

+## Semantics

+Semantics of individual fields are not set in stone, but their supposed usage is reflected by the comments and as such is implemented in LevelD Editor.
+The semantics also somehow match the way Doom Builder editor does things with Doom levels.
+Couple examples:

+* id - this supposed to identify particular type of thing (like enemy Imp) or action to execute in triggers (like Open Door)
+* tag - this is supposed to tie together entities (for example if action says Kill Enemy, it will have the same tag as thing that is supposed to die)
+* flags - modify default behaviour of a given entity
+* metadata - way to label entity or can be used to add additional flags or scripts

 ## File header